 DYS regionalized its administration of pretrial services and established regional offices with staff capable of providing case management and parole supervision of each youth committed from the region.
 Through this process, the division established an overarching case management system, assigning a client manager to each youth at commitment.
 The client manager guides the youth’s case plan and eventually assumes the role of the youth’s parole officer.
 DYS's four management regions — Central, Northeast, Southern and Western — are responsible for the general administration of regional contracts, monitoring of residential and non-residential programming, coordination and collaboration with community agencies, participation in community collaborative management programs, the provision of client management and parole services and the local oversight of Senate Bill 91-94 programs.

-Anders Jacobson was appointed the Director of the Division of Youth Services in 2016.
-In his position he oversees the operations at 15 State operated youth centers, the juvenile detention system, and parole program services.
+Anders Jacobson was appointed director of the Division of Youth Services in 2016.
+In his position, he oversees the operations at 15 State-operated youth centers, the juvenile detention system and parole program services.
 Jacobson has worked in the juvenile justice field for 28 years, with many of those years spent in leadership roles at residential facilities operated by the state and within the private sector.
 As the director of DYS, Jacobson has complete oversight of the division’s advanced service delivery system, with a strong focus on outcomes and cross-system partnerships to ensure quality services are provided to youth in the division’s care.

-Dr. Natalie Chrastil is an Associate Director for the Division of Youth Services (DYS) and provides oversight and leadership to the operations component of the Division.
-This includes finance, staff development and training, research and evaluation, nutrition and food services, records, data management and analysis, facility management and capitol construction projects.
+Dr. Natalie Chrastil provides oversight and leadership to DYS's operations component.
+This includes finance, staff development and training, research and evaluation, nutrition and food services, records, data management and analysis, facility management and capital construction projects.

-Al Estrada is an Associate Director for the Division of Youth Services (DYS) and provides oversight of the four DYS Regional Offices.
+Al Estrada provides oversight of the four DYS Regional Offices.
 This includes the Colorado Youth Detention Continuum (formerly SB 91-94), Behavioral Health and Medical Services, Contract Residential Program Operations, and the operation of the client management and juvenile parole system.

 - Contact information